 If you prefer supermarket shopping, you have a few options.

-In one category, we have Woolworths, Coles, and Safeway.
+In one category, we have Woolworths, Coles, and Safeway (which has been bought by Woolworths).
 These are like Publix, Kroger, Safeway, Trader Joe’s, Food Lion, etc. They are large, one-level stores offering a wide variety of food and household products all neatly organized into aisles.
 You’ll find trolleys, traditional check-out lines, and they are typically open all day seven days a week.

 In another category is Aldi.
 Based in Germany, Aldi has stores in America, but I’d never heard of it until I came to Melbourne.
 Open seven days a week, Aldi is a “no frills” supermarket.
 It carries staple items such as cereal, bread, milk, butter, eggs, canned foods, toilet paper, toothpaste, etc., which are largely their own brand and displayed on the pallets and cardboard boxes they arrive in.
 Aldi also has many specials and the sporadic appearance of excellent goods such as barbecues, housewares, and even bicycles at terrific prices.
 The checkout process is hurried and the counter is small.
 As soon as your item is passed along the barcode scanner, it needs to go into your bag or trolley.
 There’s no room for your items to pile up.
 Additionally, Aldi has a 0.5% surcharge for MasterCard and Visa and charges for shopping bags (so bring your own).
 It’s not the most pleasant and relaxing shopping experience, but it’s how Aldi keeps its prices low.